bryangomezcarranza/LatinxNewsApp/README.md

 ## Overview

 LatinxNewsApp is a design taken from a bigger idea.
-It is a news app that fetchs tech news related to Latinos or Latinas in the USA from the Algolia API.
+It is a news app that fetches tech related news of Latinos or Latinas in the USA from the Algolia API.
 This is a simple app that allows you to explore and save news articles.

 <p align="middle">
   <img src="/../main/Images/home.png" width="30.33%" />